DavidBrev/react-chess-js/README.md

 Head into the folder and open the file index.html with the browser of your choice.

-**Note:** If you are not interested in the source code, you only need the build folder.

 ## Available Scripts

 In the project directory, you can run: